hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/face_sets.rst

 Mode
    The mesh data attribute used to define the boundaries for the face sets.

-   By Loose Parts
-      Creates a new face set per discontinuous part of the mesh.
+   :By Loose Parts: Creates a new face set per discontinuous part of the mesh.
-   By Face Set Boundaries
+   :By Face Set Boundaries:
       Creates a face set for each isolated face set.
       This mode is useful for splitting the patterns created by :ref:`Face Set Expand <face_set_expand>` into individual Face Sets for further editing.
-   By Materials
-      Creates a face set per :ref:`Material Slot <bpy.types.MaterialSlot>`.
+   :By Materials: Creates a face set per :ref:`Material Slot <bpy.types.MaterialSlot>`.
-   By Normals
-      Creates face sets for Faces that have similar :ref:`Normals <modeling-meshes-structure-normals>`.
+   :By Normals: Creates face sets for Faces that have similar :ref:`Normals <modeling-meshes-structure-normals>`.
-   By UV Seams
-      Creates face sets using :doc:`UV Seams </modeling/meshes/uv/unwrapping/seams>` as boundaries.
+   :By UV Seams: Creates face sets using :doc:`UV Seams </modeling/meshes/uv/unwrapping/seams>` as boundaries.
-   By Edge Creases
-      Creates face sets using :ref:`Edge Creases <bpy.ops.transform.edge_crease>` as boundaries.
+   :By Edge Creases: Creates face sets using :ref:`Edge Creases <bpy.ops.transform.edge_crease>` as boundaries.
-   By Edge Bevel Weight
+   :By Edge Bevel Weight:
       Creates face sets using :ref:`Bevel Weights <bpy.ops.transform.edge_bevelweight>` as boundaries.
-   By Sharp Edges
-      Creates face sets using :ref:`Sharp Edges <bpy.ops.mesh.mark_sharp>` as boundaries.
+   :By Sharp Edges: Creates face sets using :ref:`Sharp Edges <bpy.ops.mesh.mark_sharp>` as boundaries.

 Threshold
    The minimum value to consider a certain attribute a boundary when creating the face sets.